ali-mansour21/Studify-App/README.md

 - As a student, I want to share my study materials and summaries , so other students can benefit.
 - As a student, I want to be able to search for and access materials related to my courses so that I can study and prepare for exams more effectively.
--As a student, I want to receive notifications about new materials and assignments so that I can keep up-to-date with my course requirements.
+- As a student, I want to receive notifications about new materials and assignments so that I can keep up-to-date with my course requirements.
--As a student, I want to ask questions related to the PDF materials and receive instant answers so that I can clarify doubts without waiting.
+- As a student, I want to ask questions related to the PDF materials and receive instant answers so that I can clarify doubts without waiting.
--As an instructor, I want to view statistics on material usage and student engagement so that I can adjust my teaching strategies accordingly.
+- As an instructor, I want to view statistics on material usage and student engagement so that I can adjust my teaching strategies accordingly.
--As an instructor, I want to be able to create topics within a material so that I can organize course content in a structured manner.
+- As an instructor, I want to be able to create topics within a material so that I can organize course content in a structured manner.

 <br><br>